 |The Arab American National Museum strives to foster a better understanding and appreciation for Arab and Arab American culture through education and presentation of the arts.
-We offer museum tours as well as a wide variety of workshops, seminars, and cultural events that showcase the richness and diversity of Arab civilization and acknowledge the contributions Arab Americans have made to our society.
+AANM offers museum tours as well as a wide variety of workshops, seminars, and cultural events that showcase the richness and diversity of Arab civilization and acknowledge the contributions Arab Americans have made to our society.

 All AANM educational programs are linked with the Michigan Department of Education’s K-12 grade level content expectation standards in Social Studies, English and Language Arts and World Languages.

-Our tours are tailored for individuals and groups of all ages:
+Tours, immersive cultural activities, and presentations are tailored for individuals and groups of all ages:

 The Museum's educational programming also includes two-hour presentations, all-day and half-day workshops, and individual and group consultations.
 Supported by our permanent and temporary exhibits and a rich assortment of educational materials, our presentations help educators develop the cultural competency they need to understand and communicate effectively, especially when dealing with students and parents of Arab and Chaldean descent.

 In addition, in collaboration with other professionals including university professors, counselors, and religious leaders, the Museum’s staff has developed cultural competency presentations suitable for community organizations, businesses, public and private agencies, corporations and health care professionals.

-For further information or to book a presentation, please call Isra El-beshir at 313.624.0216 or HERE.
+For further information or to book a cultural competency presentation, please call Isra El-beshir at 313.624.0216 or HERE.

 May 2017: School group bookings available for Marketplace Stories – Folktales from the Arab World theatre performance (ages 6+).
 Click HERE for more info.